department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits.md

 <div class="va-introtext">

-If you’re a dependent spouse or child—or the surviving spouse or child—of a Veteran, you may qualify for education benefits or job training through a GI Bill program.
-Find out if you qualify.
+If you’re a dependent spouse or child—or the surviving spouse or child—of a Veteran, you may qualify for VA education benefits or job training through a GI Bill program.
+Find out how to get VA education benefits for dependents.

 </div>

 <div class="feature" markdown="1">

-### Can I get education benefits?
+### Am I eligible for VA education benefits?

-**You may qualify for education benefits if you’re the child or spouse of a Servicemember** and one of the below descriptions is true of the Servicemember.
+**You may qualify for VA education benefits if you’re the child or spouse of a Servicemember** and one of the below descriptions is true of the Servicemember.

 **One of these must be true.
 The Servicemember:**